The electric power industry in Kazakhstan includes the following sectors:

 3) for balancing of generation/consumption of electricity in the Unified Power System of Kazakhstan;

-The electricity consumers connected to the electric networks of the regional electric network companies can have access to the national power grid if they meet the following conditions:
+The electricity consumers connected to the electric networks of the REC can have access to the national power grid if they meet the following conditions:

-1) contract with the System Operator for transmission of electricity via national power grid;
+1) they have a contract with the System Operator for transmission of electricity via national power grid;

-2) contract with the System Operator for technical dispatch of the imported electricity (in case of electricity import);
+2) they have a contract with the System Operator for technical dispatch of the imported electricity (in case of electricity import);

 3) they have access to the regional electric network.